R-unic/runit/README.md

 # Runit
 ### pronounced "R Unit"
-A unit testing library for Roblox heavily inspired by Xunit from C#
+A unit testing library for Roblox heavily inspired by xUnit from C#

 ## Example